OMB-IARC/CanGraph/GraphifyHMDB/README.md

 An archived version of this repository that takes into account the gitignored files can be created using: `git archive HEAD -o ${PWD##*/}.zip`

 ## Important Notices

+* Please ensure you have internet access, enough espace in your hard drive (around 5 GB) and read-write access in ```./xmlfolder```.
+The files needed to build the database will be stored there.

 * There are two kinds of high-level nodes stored in this database: "Metabolites", which are individual compounds present in the Human Metabolome; and "Proteins", which are normally enzimes and are related to one or multiple metabolites.
 There are different types of metabolites, but they were all imported in the same way; their origin can be differenced by the "<biospecimen>" field on the corresponding "Concentration" nodes.
 You could run a query such as: ```MATCH (n:Metabolite)-[r:MEASURED_AT]-(c:Concentration) RETURN DISTINCT c.Biospecimen```